1 9 6 3 – 1 9 8 9 (UK)

-In the beginning, The Doctor (originally played by William Hartnell) was to all intents and purposes the villain: he kidnaps two teachers in his time machine, carts them back to the Stone Age, and maintains a position of intractable mystery.
+In the beginning, The Doctor was for all intents and purposes the villain: he kidnaps two teachers in his time machine, carts them back to the Stone Age, and maintains a position of intractable mystery.

 Hartnell played The Doctor until 1966 when he left partly because he was suffering from arteriosclerosis and was becoming unsafe on the set.

-Jon Pertwee’s debut as Doctor No. 3 brought sweeping changes to the show.
+Jon Pertwee’s debut as Doctor #3 brought sweeping changes to the show.
 It jumped out of black-and-white and into colour and put a greater emphasis on elaborate stunts and action scenes than ever before.
 It also made a concerted effort to tell more complex and sophisticated stories.

-Tom Baker (No. 4) was the most alien Doctor of the lot – capable of stunning callousness and levity as well as cosmic gallantry.
+Tom Baker (#4) was the most alien Doctor of the lot – capable of stunning callousness and levity as well as cosmic gallantry.

 Baker had been working part-time on a building site when he was chosen for the part, and later remarked that his workmates couldn’t believe ‘their cement mixer becoming Doctor Who’.

 Under a young producer called Philip Hinchcliffe, Baker appeared in stories so sinister, gothic and unsuitable for children that Mary Whitehouse agitated – successfully – for Hinchcliffe to be fired.